 Service level management

 Service Level Management is the Process responsible for negotiating Service Level Agreements, and ensuring that these are met.
-It is responsible for ensuring that all IT Service Management Processes, Operational Level Agreements and underpinning pontracts are appropriate for the agreed Service Level Targets Levels, and holds regular customer reviews.
+It is responsible for ensuring that all IT Service Management Processes, Operational Level Agreements and underpinning contracts are appropriate for the agreed Service Level Targets Levels, and holds regular customer reviews.

 EGI Operational services that are facing internal operational entities are regulated by Operational Level Agreements (OLAs).